On November 24, a grand jury in Ferguson, Missouri, decided not to indict Officer Darren Wilson in the killing of Michael Brown.

 As a result, issues such as racism, homophobia, transphobia, and misogyny cannot be discredited as “taboo,” but rather used as a lens in which we navigate our interpersonal interactions.

-This is why we work with intention to share stories that reflect the full diversity and experiences of the LGBTQ community.
+This is why we work intentionally to share stories that reflect the full diversity and experiences of the LGBTQ community.

 Unfortunately, as we gain momentum in our work toward LGBTQ equality, our goals, our victories, and even our conversations continue to both reflect and perpetuate the biases and prejudices that permeate American society.